 3. A Perfect Pair: Pair any breakfast with an 8-ounce glass of milk.
 Not only does milk help enhance the nutrition of any meal, it can help get you closer to the recommended amount of protein at each meal when served alongside your frittata or egg scramble.
-In addition to protein, each serving of milk includes calcium, potassium and vitamin D — three of the four nutrients of concern, as outlined by the Dietary Guidelines Advisory Committee report.
+In addition to protein, each serving of milk includes calcium and vitamin D — nutrients many Americans fall short of in their diets, as outlined by the Dietary Guidelines Advisory Committee report.

 4. To Go, Please: In a rush and need to eat on the run?
 Milk is a handy to-go option.
 Grab fruit, a granola bar and milk to go.
 You can also make a quick smoothie by swirling in 1/2 cup of milk to your favorite recipe, and add a tablespoon of almond butter for extra protein punch.

 5. Get Organized: If you find yourself rushing on weekday mornings, plan ahead and think about breakfast after dinner.
 You can set the table the night before with bowls and glasses, and pre-mix ingredients to maximize your time in the morning.